waywardgeek/infnoise/README.md

 ### Free As in Freedom

-I, Bill Cox, came up with the original CMOS based Infinite Noise Multiplier architecture in 2013, and the board level versions in 2014.
-I hereby renounce any claim to copyright and patent rights related to this architecture.
-I'm giving it away emphatically freely.
+The Infinite Noise Multiplier was invented in 1999 by Peter Allan, but was not patented at that time, but it was published.
+Peter is working with me to make INMs/Firebugs open-source hardware, unencumbered by patents or copyright.

+I reinvented with the Infinite Noise Multiplier architecture in 2013, and the board level versions in 2014.
+I hereby renounce any claim to copyright and patent rights related to any changes or improvements I may have made to this architecture.
 Furthermore, I am aware of no infringing patents and believe there are none.
 It should be entirely safe for use in any application.
+Feel free to copy anything here, and even sell your own version of INM USB keys based on this work.